quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 echo $USER => this command is used to print effective username of teh current user

 groups => this command is used to print all the groups the current user is part of

+chown betty hello => this command is used to change hello file owner to betty